kshyam/kubeify/_posts/2026-01-20-azure-cost-optimisation-in-2026-new-tools-new-rules.md

 ## 10. What is the future of Azure cost optimization?

-AI-driven optimization, smarter governance, and value-based cloud spending.
+AI-driven optimization, smarter governance, and value-based cloud spending.existing pods.